Shifting Financial Marketing into Gear

 Depending on your specific CRM, part of defining the CRM strategy will include what information you want to collect from the lead and what tags or lists you want to add leads to that come to you through a particular offer.

-Each stage of your sales and marketing process should be defined by validated actions on behalf of your target client.
+Each stage of your sales and financial marketing process should be defined by validated actions on behalf of your target client.

 Market Opportunity: Define Your Offer, Your Audience

-After establishing your marketing infrastructure, you’ll want to define the market opportunity that will be the virtual fuel in your CRM engine.
+After establishing your financial marketing infrastructure, you’ll want to define the market opportunity that will be the virtual fuel in your CRM engine.

 You will need a clear offer that provides a clear value.
 Does your specific offer solve a problem or provide unique educational or informational insight on a trending topic appealing to your target audience?